-The Penrith Valley Chamber of Commerce provides membership and business services such as Seminars, Workshops, Training Courses, Networking events amongst other Specialised Services.
+The Penrith Valley Chamber of Commerce (PVCC) provides membership and business services such as Seminars, Workshops, Training Courses, Networking events amongst other Specialised Services.
 Membership services and benefits will be supplied by us and our affiliates, including NSWBC.

 The Penrith Valley Chamber of Commerce have adopted a uniform approach to collecting, using, disclosing and protecting personal information.

 We are bound by the Privacy Act and the Australian Privacy Principles (APPs) which regulate the collection, use and disclosure of personal information.

 - how we collect and use your personal information

 - how we disclose your personal information, including to overseas recipients

 - your right to access your personal information